advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-ReplyURLs.md

-# AAD Auth Failures - The reply address 'https://...' does not match the reply addresses configured for the application <...>
+# AAD Auth Failures - Incorrectly configured reply URLs for application

+_"The reply address 'https://...' does not match the reply addresses configured for the application <...>"_

 _**Applies to:** Skype for Business 2015_